Block telecom fraud faster

 1. Suite of detection methods to block telecom fraud

-A well-balanced suite of telecom fraud attack detection triggers will look for calling patterns that vary from very specific to broad.
+A well-balanced suite of telecom fraud detection methods will look for attack profiles that vary from very specific to broad.
 These methods include:

 - Targeted pumping detection.
 Looks for high-frequency calls from one calling number to one called number.
 When a threshold is reached that calling pattern is quickly blocked.
 Many fraudsters will then turn to other expensive numbers in the same country.
 That’s when they run into: